QuadX6299/QuadX-2017-2018-website/README.md

-# 2016teamquadx
-Second design for the team website of FTC Team 6299 QuadX
+Design for the team website of FTC Team 6299 QuadX Checkout the actual website at teamquadx.org